 GET A FREE PRICE QUOTE

-The Chevrolet Sonic takes the place of the Aveo as Chevrolet’s affordable subcompact hatchback and sedan.
-Following in the footsteps of GM redesigns, the Sonic is an improvement from the previous generation.
+The Chevrolet Sonic replaces the Aveo as Chevrolet’s affordable subcompact hatchback and sedan.
+Following in the footsteps of GM redesigns, the Sonic is an improvement over the last generation.

 For more information on the current model, including pricing with options, see our full review of the 2014 Chevrolet Sonic.
 And be sure to check out The Car Connection's coverage of the 2013 Chevrolet Sonic.The car we know as the Sonic is still sold as the Aveo elsewhere in the world.
 Only in North America did that label acquire its reputation for unimpressive fuel economy, lackluster safety ratings, and poor resale value.
 Many U.S. drivers, in fact, only found the Aveo in its role as the cheapest daily offering in rental-car fleets across the country.
 We're not sure a model name mostly associated with hamburgers and hedgehogs is inherently better, but for Chevy, one thing is key: It's no longer the Aveo.